PRIOR LEARNING ASSESSMENT

 INDUSTRY CERTIFICATIONS AND LICENSURES

-Examples include recognized nursing and fire service training, law enforcement/corrections, or fire science academies and other
+credit.
+Examples include recognized nursing and fire service training, law enforcement/corrections, or fire science academies

-certifications or licenses.
+and other certifications or licenses.
 Official documentation of training or licensure is required.
-All certifications or licenses must be
+All certifications or

-current and valid, and training must be documented with ACE National Guide to College Credit for Workforce Training.
-If training
+licenses must be current and valid, and training must be documented with ACE National Guide to College Credit for Workforce

-is not documented with ACE, students should apply for credit using the PLA Portfolio and/or Challenge Examination methods.
+Training.
+If training is not documented with ACE, students should apply for credit using the PLA Portfolio and/or Challenge

 PRIOR LEARNING ASSESSMENT (PLA) PORTFOLIO

-Students who wish to pursue credit by PLA Portfolio must enroll in and successfully complete a portfolio class (GENST 105 or
+Students who wish to pursue credit by PLA Portfolio must enroll in and successfully complete a portfolio class (GENST 105).

-equivalent).
-Students should have justification for their requests, such as a high school or college transcripts or detailed
+Students should have justification for their requests, such as a high school or college transcripts or detailed resumes

-resumes and other pertinent documentation, prior to enrolling in the course.
-Normal credit charges apply for the portfolio
+and other pertinent documentation, prior to enrolling in the course.
+Normal credit charges apply for the portfolio course

-course and a prior learning portfolio assessment fee will be charged upon portfolio course completion for prior learning
+and a prior learning portfolio assessment fee will be charged upon portfolio course completion for prior learning credit

-documentation varies from course to course, but may include samples of work, an essay explaining students’ experiences and knowledge,
+required documentation varies from course to course, but may include samples of work, an essay explaining students'

-and will help develop student portfolios.
-The completed portfolio will be reviewed to determine what credit can be awarded.
-Once
+skills and will help develop student portfolios.
+The completed portfolio will be reviewed to determine what credit can be

-the number of credits attempted is determined, students must pay the appropriate Prior Learning Portfolio Assessment fee.
+awarded.
+Once the number of credits attempted is determined, students must pay the appropriate Prior Learning Portfolio